ignaciodeza/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Computational Linguistics
+  - Statistical Physics
-  - Information Retrieval
+  - Information Theory
+  - Applications to Climate, Energy, Finance and more

 # Education to show in About widget
 education: